renovatebot/renovate/docs/usage/configuration-templates.md

 `additionalBranchPrefix` is optional and by default is empty.

-`branchTopic` depends on the package manager and upgrade type, so you will see a lot of variety.
+`branchTopic` depends on the package manager and upgrade type, so you'll see a lot of variety.
 This is probably a setting you want to change yourself.
 Be careful, and consider creating a new "config help" post at the [discussions tab in the Renovate repository](https://github.com/renovatebot/renovate/discussions) to get help from the Renovate team with your config.